schubergphilis/devcontainer/README.md

 }
 ```

-You can also use it as a base image to your own container:
+You can also use it as a base image in your `Dockerfile`:

 ```
 FROM ghcr.io/schubergphilis/devcontainer:latest